Compulsory education, special leave, or exemption

 What do I need?

-Exemption from enrollment at a school
+Exemption from school registration

 - If your child attends school abroad: a statement from the principal of the foreign school.